Legal industry by country: Egypt

 Egypt, historically regarded as one of the cradles of civilization, has experienced dynamic changes in its legal sector over the decades.
 As of 24 October 2023, the population of Egypt surpassed 100 million, with an economy that remains one of the most diverse in the Middle East and North Africa.
 Stemming from its rich history and influenced by various global legal systems, Egypt's legal framework evolved predominantly from civil law traditions, borrowing elements from French, Roman, and Islamic law.

 With the liberalization of its economy in the late 20th century, Egypt witnessed a surge in both domestic and international trade.
 This economic transition catalyzed a notable transformation in Egypt's legal services market, especially impacting the corporate sector.
 The influx of domestic and foreign legal work necessitated refined corporate service offerings, spurring the development of new laws governing corporate activities and generating demand from businesses navigating this evolving legal landscape.

 In recent years, Egypt has made significant strides in improving its business environment.
 Laws aiming to boost foreign investments and streamline business operations have been introduced, drawing inspiration from global best practices.
 Notably, the Investment Law of 2017, enacted to attract and assure foreign investors, offers various incentives and establishes a more transparent system for investment in the country.

 Furthermore, in alignment with global anti-bribery and corruption norms, Egypt has been active in reinforcing its legal provisions to ensure compliance, transparency, and the promotion of ethical business practices.

 Recently, efforts to simplify business procedures and enhance the entrepreneurial ecosystem have been realized through various reforms.
 These reforms aim to position Egypt more favorably on the global stage, emphasizing the country's commitment to fostering a conducive environment for both local and international businesses.

 India

-India's legal services market is valued at over USD 1.3 billion.
-The legal services market in India remains strong, with the legal market surpassing a value of USD 1.3 billion in 2018, as a result of foreign investment and rising demand from local clients.
-Of this, around USD 400 million is attributed to 'contentious legal work', including complex litigations and arbitrations.
+India's legal services market is valued at over US$1.3 billion.
+The legal services market in India remains strong, with the legal market surpassing a value of US$1.3 billion in 2018, as a result of foreign investment and rising demand from local clients.
+Of this, around US$400 million is attributed to 'contentious legal work', including complex litigations and arbitrations.

 India's legal profession adapts to technological change and new government policies.
 The legal profession in India is in the midst of significant transformation spurred by evolving client demands, automation and technological innovation and changing government policies (especially during COVID-19).
 While some law firms recognised the importance of embracing technology much before the pandemic, traditional law practices are gradually adjusting to the new norm.